mjolewis/ChatBot-Application/README.md

 packaged into Article aggregates.
 These Article aggregates can be retrieved by the user and subsequently added to the client view.

-Finally, the runtime of all client queries can be graphed for informational purposes.
+Finally, the runtime of all client initiated queries can be graphed and, therefore, the application also enables a visual analysis of the efficiency of each approach.

 # Usage
-Download the JAR file to your computer and then run it.
-You can select the JAR file from either the Gradle build or the Maven build.
-Both are provided for demonstration purposes.
-These executables can be found in either ./build/libs/ChatBot-1.0-SNAPSHOT.jar or ./target/ChatBot-1.0-SNAPSHOT-jar-with-dependencies.jar
+This application comes with an executable WAR file that can be downloaded from the target directory.
+More specifically, ./target/ChatBot-1.0-SNAPSHOT.war.
+To run the application, download the WAR file and run the 'java -jar ChatBot-1.0-SNAPSHOT.war' command.

 Since this code is for demonstration only, the application has been specialized to work with files from ftp://ftp.ncbi.nlm.nih.gov/pubmed/ but can easily be extended to work with XML files from any source.
 Keep in mind,